Updated: Jan 22

-Most villains, like heroes...are a result of circumstance.
+Most villains, like heroes... result from circumstance.
 Something dramatic happens, which completely changes their way of being.
-Examples: Bruce Wayne’s parents are senselessly murdered, and this fact eventually leads him to become the crime fighter famously known as the “Batman.”
-He could have easily become a villain, and if it wouldn’t have been for Alfred, he more than likely would have.
+Examples: Bruce Wayne’s parents are senselessly murdered, and this eventually leads him to become the crime fighter famously known as the “Batman.”
+He could have easily become a villain and if it wouldn’t have been for Alfred, he more than likely would have.

-Once good guys, who were treated badly by hurt people, villain's conclude... what’s the point.
+Once good guys, who were treated badly by hurt people, villains conclude... what’s the point?
 Their transformation begins by seeking vengeance on all those who mistreated them.
-After everyone (in their mind) has been justly dealt with, they conclude that others will eventually begin to mistreat them as well.
+After everyone (in their mind) has been justly dealt with, they conclude others will eventually mistreat them as well.
 So, instead of giving them the opportunity to do as they believe, they begin the process of elimination.
-Eventually, giving people what they feel they deserve becomes second nature, and creating new ways of doing it... exciting.
+Eventually, giving people what they feel they deserve becomes second nature and creating new ways of doing it... exciting.

-But seeing that who they use to be is buried deep inside their subconsciousness, something or someone tends to bring it back to the surface... if for nothing more than a brief moment.
-If the villain’s a man, it’s usually a woman (mother, wife, sister, etc.), and vice versa, if it’s a woman.
+But seeing who they used to be is buried deep inside their subconsciousness.
+Something or someone brings it back to the surface... if for nothing more than a moment.
+If the villain’s a man, it’s usually a woman (mother, wife, sister, etc.), and vice versa, if it’s a woman (mother, husband, brother, etc.).

-None of us are born bad, this is a behavior that’s taught by people who learned how to do it...quite well.
+None of us are born bad.
+This is a behavior that’s taught by people who learned how to do it... well.
 The skill of being bad is mainly fueled by pain, pain that was experienced physically, as well as mentally.
 Villains are hurt and want others to literally feel their pain.
 Just my humble opinion.